freezed-or-frozen/pymb1a/README.md

 Python class to communicate with Xiaomi Mi band 1A fitness tracker.
 Should works on Python 3.4 under Linux OS.

+I mainly use :
+- Bluetooth sniffing with Wireshark
+- [Gadgetbridge](https://github.com/Freeyourgadget/Gadgetbridge) logs file, source code and community.
+- [bluepy](https://github.com/IanHarvey/bluepy) as a Bluetooth Low Energy library Thanks to all.

 ## Requirements
-This class use bluepy to handle Bluetooth Low Energy communication.
-Have a look at https://github.com/IanHarvey/bluepy
+You have to install [bluepy](https://github.com/IanHarvey/bluepy).
 ```
 pip3 install bluepy
 ```